EJEP/rpi-xmas/small_rgb_tree/small_rgb_tree.md

 # Circuit

+From the kickstarter page the tree uses PL9823 or APA106 LEDs.
+These use the same protocal as ws281x LEDS.

 ws281x LEDs use three pins, +5V, ground and data.
 The tree takes 12 pins on the Pi, but only uses four of them (the two 5V pins are both used.

 | Physical pin | Use     |